…Breathe in slow and deep. Pause. Exhale evenly and slowly…

 Over the years, I have picked up many natural ways to protect, heal, and healthfully use the voice when ill.
 Pharmaceuticals can be helpful in acute cases, but they are often very drying and have other negative side effects for the delicate tissues of the vocal folds (aka vocal cords).
 Natural advice and remedies from Western herbalism, Traditional Chinese Medicine (TCM), and folk medicine are shared here to help with common illnesses.
 Please keep in mind, I am not a doctor or certified herbalist, so it is best to consult a trained herbalist or TCM practitioner to get the best medicine for your particular illness.

-According to Chinese medicine, illnesses often enter the body through the back of the neck and upper back area, especially during late fall and winter when that area of the body is susceptible to the cold.
+Bundle up According to Chinese medicine, illnesses often enter the body through the back of the neck and upper back area, especially during late fall and winter when that area of the body is susceptible to the cold.
 Even if you live in moderate climate, wear a scarf or cardigan that protects your neck and upper back from drafts and the cold.
 Additionally, all the neck and upper back muscles connect up to the muscles of the voice, so keeping warm reduces unnecessary tension that could negatively affect your voice.

-Avoid cold water and drink warm liquids that are at least room temperature.
+Keep it warm Avoid cold water and drink warm liquids that are at least room temperature.
 Cold tenses up muscles, and warm loosens them; The vocal cords are actually delicate muscles in the throat, so warm liquids will keep the vocal cords from getting too tight or tense, avoiding vocal strain.
 Loose vocal cords also means more efficient use of your voice, meaning you’ll expend less energy.

 Avoid congestion Everyone’s body composition is different, but if you know which foods create congestion in your body, keep them to a minimum at this time of year (dairy is a common one).
 If you have environmental allergies, do you best to manage them and take preventative measure, such as wearing an allergy mask (such as a Vogmask) when you may be exposed to allergens.
 Less congestion means less susceptibility to illness.
 If you tend to struggle with congestion on a regular basis, I highly recommend seeing a Chinese medicine practitioner and/or an allergist to determine the best course of action for you—I’ve personally been helped by both.